KyleMayes/vulkanalia/tutorial/book/src/overview.md

 * Draw 3 vertices
 * End the render pass

-Because the image in the framebuffer depends on which specific image the swap chain will give us, we need to record a command buffer for each possible image and select the right one at draw time.
+Because the image in the framebuffer depends on which specific image the swapchain will give us, we need to record a command buffer for each possible image and select the right one at draw time.
 The alternative would be to record the command buffer again every frame, which is not as efficient.

 ### Step 8 - Main loop

 Now that the drawing commands have been wrapped into a command buffer, the main loop is quite straightforward.
-We first acquire an image from the swap chain with `vkAcquireNextImageKHR`.
+We first acquire an image from the swapchain with `vkAcquireNextImageKHR`.
 We can then select the appropriate command buffer for that image and execute it with `vkQueueSubmit`.
-Finally, we return the image to the swap chain for presentation to the screen with `vkQueuePresentKHR`.
+Finally, we return the image to the swapchain for presentation to the screen with `vkQueuePresentKHR`.

 Operations that are submitted to queues are executed asynchronously.
 Therefore we have to use synchronization objects like semaphores to ensure a correct order of execution.
 Execution of the draw command buffer must be set up to wait on image acquisition to finish, otherwise it may occur that we start rendering to an image that is still being read for presentation on the screen.
 The `vkQueuePresentKHR` call in turn needs to wait for rendering to be finished, for which we'll use a second semaphore that is signaled after rendering completes.